 VT Markets has a Trust Score of 70, giving it a "Average Risk" Trust Score Label.

 Can I trust Vestle?

-Vestle has a trust score of 79, giving it a "Average Risk" trust label.
-Here's what each trust score label means:
+Vestle has a Trust Score of 78, giving it a "Average Risk" Trust Score Label.

 Which broker offers more trading platforms?

 Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
 In our testing, we found that VT Markets offers a Desktop Platform (Windows), whereas Vestle supports a Proprietary Platform.
 Neither have cTrader, DupliTrade and ZuluTrade